fxlin/p4-fs/docs/interpretation.md

 **Required environment**

 Fiddling with a whole filesystem (and disk images) requires the root privilege.
-So do this lab either on your Linux box which you have root; or do it on the server (e.g. granger1), inside a QEMU emulator.
+So do this exp either on your Linux box and WSL which you have root.

+You MAY try it inside a QEMU emulator on the server (e.g. granger1).
 The problem with QEMU: you will need a system image with all the utilities, e.g. dumpe2fs, etc. Can be built with buildroot which requires some exploration.

-Windows users: this experiment can be completely done on Windows 10.
-These [instructions](./wsl.md) may help (credits: Andrew Jackman).
+So consider this as an unbeaten path.
+I'll be happy to learn if you pull it off.

 **Choice of programming langauges**

 You can use any programming language (C/C++, Python, Java...).

 C/C++ code can directly use the C header we provide to manipulate ext2 data structures; other programming languages will have to manipulate those bits per the C header.
-Read on.

 ## DELIVERABLES: